-What Is a Card-Linked Offer?
+What exactly is a Card-Linked Offer, anyway?

 Card-linked offers are a digital marketing tool designed to bridge the gap between online marketing and in-store sales.
 They create a connection that can help National Brands understand what customers have seen in an online card linked offer ad, and when that spurs them to buy in-store.